 Deduct Fees and Commissions

-If you made over $600 in bonuses you also might receive 1099-MISC form.
+If you made over $600 in bonuses, you also might receive a 1099-MISC form.
 Make sure you combine these earnings with the figures on your 1099-K to calculate your total income.

 Report Every Payment

-Incidentally, many people think that you can just report all payments on as a one-line item on your tax return.
+Incidentally, many people think that you can report all payments as one line item on your tax return.
 However, this causes a mismatch with the number your rideshare company reports to the IRS, so you could open yourself up to an IRS investigation into the discrepancy.